Complete Guide to Door Phones: What They Are & How They Work

 Types of door phones

-The term ‘door phone’ refers to various types of door entry phones, including wired and video options.
+The term ‘door phone’ refers to various door entry phones, including wired and video options.
 In the past, doorbell phones exclusively meant in-unit landline telephone systems.
 But today, there are also wireless door entry phone solutions.

 The three main types of door phone systems are: